Cremon2/Cremon2/README.md

 - 👋 Hi, I’m @Cremon
-- 👀 I’m interested in video games and anime
+- 👀 I’m interested in video games, anime, manwa, and mangga
-- 🌱 I’m currently learning something
+- 🌱 I'm dumb
-- Studying BSIT
+- Studying BSIT first year

 <!---
 Cremon2/Cremon2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.